Collection Development Policy

 Online databases shall be selected on the basis of appropriateness to the curriculum, broad appeal to faculty and students, and appropriateness of design and format to the needs of our students.
 Online databases that are not used to support the research process shall not be collected.
 Recommendations from faculty and students are subject to more stringent review due to budgetary issues associated with the purchase of online databases.

-Textbooks are not collected by the Library except to support Learning Disabilities and AD/HD Research Collection.
+Textbooks are not collected by the Library except to support Learning Disabilities, ADHD, and ASD Research Collection.

 Foreign Language Materials